 What is a No Time Limit application?

-A BRP is a card, which looks similar to a UK driving licence, that holds your personal details such as name, date of birth and place of birth, and your biometric information – photograph and fingerprints.
-This card also provides limited information on the type of permission to be in the UK you hold.
+A successful NTL application will transfer ILR status onto a BRP.
+A BRP is a card, which looks similar to a UK driving licence, that holds the individual’s personal details such as their name, date of birth, place of birth, and their biometric information – photograph and fingerprints.
+This card also provides limited information on the type of permission the person holds.

 When to consider making an NTL application

-Who can make a NTL application?
+Who can make an NTL application?

-Who cannot make a NTL application?
+Who cannot make an NTL application?

 Those who hold limited leave to remain in the UK can also make an application to transfer their leave to a BRP, however, they must use a different application process.